Menschomat/Cashier/README.md

 > ## First relase of Cashier is still in development!

+## Things to do for release:
+:construction: TODO/InProgress

+:white_check_mark: Done

+* Implementation of Scheduled-Transactions in backend :white_check_mark:
+* Implementation of Scheduled-Transactions in frontend :construction:
+* Implementation of rudimental summary for timespan :construction:
+* Docker-Image :construction:
+* (JUnit test for backend) :construction:

 ## What is Cashier?

 Cashier is a tracking and monitoring tool for your personal cashflow.
 Many people still use paper or an Excel-sheet as their budget book.